BioImage-Archive/bia-integrator/api/Readme.md

 ⚠️ It's simplest to never run the api on the host, to avoid port clashes/confusion between it and the one running in docker.
 For API testing (pytest cli or vscode pytest plugin) the api never listens on any port.
 If you need a local api, use the one in docker (and rebuild / every time you make changes)

 ⚠️ To cleanup the local mongo `docker compose down`

+⚠️ **Only interacting with the api through tests is recommended and documented here** If using the api as a client, see the [api client](../clients/python/).
+For one-off requests use http://localhost:8080/docs .

 Follow steps [above](#running-the-api-as-a-service-locally) to get a mongo instance and an api running.